DACF Home → Bureaus & Programs → Maine Forest Service → About Us → Forest Policy and Management → Be Woods Wise → Laws & Ordinances

 - On this page:

 Several statewide conservation laws are designed to protect landowners, as well as water quality and forest health.
-Amendments of the laws occur periodically, so it is a good idea to call the Maine Forest Service (at (800) 367-0223, toll free in Maine, or at (207) 287-2791), or other agencies like the Department of Environmental Protection or the Land Use Planning Commission, for updates on current amendments before you cut trees or move soil.
+Amendments of the laws occur periodically, so it is a good idea to contact the Maine Forest Service, or other agencies like the Department of Environmental Protection or the Land Use Planning Commission, for updates on current amendments before you cut trees or move soil.
 Your town office is also a good place to start to find out about local regulations in your area.
 Even if few local regulations exist, the state laws still apply.

 A brief summary of these laws follows.
 However, you should always call Maine Forest Service for complete information or to answer questions specific to your property.